 The review of the concert in that same newspaper, written by Albert Goldberg (a critic who had a reputation for being hard to please and often malicious), confirmed this feeling: “He is not one of the stylish fire-breathing pianists; rather he is the contemplative, musicianly type, and he has very definite convictions about this concerto.
 Not since Paderewski has one heard it expounded in quite such an intimate manner.
 It was like a nostalgic return to the 19th century approach, romantic and subdued … with an aura unmistakably Schumannesque”.

-Josef Krips might be excessively authoritarian with the orchestra musicians, but he was very kind to his soloists, anxious to spotlight them.
+Josef Krips could at times be excessively authoritarian with the orchestra musicians, but he was invariably kind to his soloists and was magnanimous about spotlighting them.
 Istomin’s close friend Gary Graffman describes this with great humor in I Really Should Be Practicing: “He liked to make sure that the orchestra didn’t overpower the soloist and had a habit of crying out at rehearsal , ‘Disappear!
 Vanish!
 Evaporate!’ while bending his knees and curling himself up, becoming shorter and shorter and shorter until I feared that he would evaporate, in a puff of smoke, at the very least.”

 1967, July 22.
 Tel Aviv, Mann Auditorium.
 Brahms, Concerto No. 2.
 Israel Philharmonic Orchestra.